Secret Pasture and Woodland Eco Camping

 Cilrath Fach Farm is centrally and ideally situated for easy access to the spectacular coastline on all three sides of the Pembrokeshire peninsula that forms Britain’s only coastal National Park and is the most westerly point in Wales.
 It has a coastal path that twists and turns its’ way for 186 miles covering almost every kind of maritime landscape, from rugged cliff tops and sheltered coves to wide-open beaches and winding estuaries.

-Cilrath Wood Camping is focused around an ancient four acre meadow, a beautiful wildlife lake fed by two babbling brooks, and an area of mixed deciduous woodland, all of which is out of sight and far from any dwelling or roadway.
+Cilrath Wood Camping is focused around an old unploughed four acre hay pasture with scenic countryside views, semi-ancient woodland rich in fauna and flora and a beautiful conservation lake fed by two babbling brooks; all of which are far from any dwelling or roadway.

-Two very different sheltered and dry open-sided communal spaces are provided for activities and evening get togethers.
-One is in the form of a silk parachute canopy hung from the branches of an old oak tree, which almost entirely covers an attractive ‘sheltered on all sides’ Bluebell hollow that was once a tiny 17th century quarry where a fire pit forms the centre of attention on dark evenings.
-The other is a lakeside zinc and wood-pole open barn.
-It is sheltered and hidden in a cutting into the hillside and within earshot of the adjoining babbling brook, which tumbles into a series of little pools before it joins the wildlife lake.
-It is wonderfully situated to catch the last of the evening sun.
+Rustic, yet well presented and daily serviced comfortable compost toilets with wash basins and two hot showers are on the campsite as well as a designated covered area for washing up.
+Two sheltered communal spaces are provided for activities and evening get togethers.
+One is in the form of a silk parachute canopy hung from branches in the shelter of an ancient 17th century quarry, now a small attractive Bluebell hollow, where a firepit forms the centre of attention on dark evenings; the other is a lakeside zinc and wood-pole open barn situated beside a babbling brook which tumbles into a series of little pools before it joins the wildlife lake.
+This is an ideal spot for catching the last of the evening sun.

 There is a designated parking area with room for only one vehicle per pitch approx 600 yards away, leaving the remaining area of Cilrath Wood vehicle free.
 We aim to maintain good ground conditions for access routes and pitches but this is subject to the weather and the time of year.
 It is always a good idea to have some wellies available.
 If parking for an additional vehicle is desired this must be booked in advance, there is an additional charge and it may be required to be parked separately on another area a further distance away.